-When you come to our Glendale office for wisdom teeth extraction, you’ll leave your oral surgery appointment with a set of post-operative instructions.
-For the best recovery possible, you should follow these directions from Lytle, Tate & Stamper exactly as written.
+When you come to our Pasadena office for wisdom teeth extraction, you’ll leave your oral surgery appointment with a set of post-operative instructions.
+For optimal recovery, you should follow these directions from Lytle, Tate & Stamper exactly as written.
 If you don’t, you may end up with a painful complication of wisdom teeth extraction called dry sockets.

 What is a Dry Socket?